 Other transportation modes include transit, rail, and air.
-Regarding transit, due to the small size of the Sisters area, increased transit service around the city is not considered essential.
-However, transit connections to neighboring cities and other locations of interest may be desirable.
-Public opinion should be sought on the issue and used for guidance in developing a future transit plan if needed to meet livability goals as growth continues.
+Regarding transit, due to the demand for transportation options for employees and residents needing to travel between Bend and Sisters and Redmond and Sisters, increased transit service around the city is considered important.
+Transit connections to neighboring cities and other locations of interest are desirable and have been placed in service by Cascade East Transit (CET).
+The existing transit plan for Sisters is discussed in more detail in Chapter 3.
+Public opinion should be sought on the issue and used for guidance in managing the existing transit plan and developing future transit plans if needed to meet livability goals as growth continues.
 For rail, no facilities are planned in or near the City of Sisters.
 For air, no additional facilities are considered necessary within the City of Sisters